 |Lactation, 19+||500 mcg||n/a|

-Folate deficiency is a common vitamin deficiency.
-It can occur for a variety of reasons, including:
+Folate deficiency is a common vitamin deficiency that can occur for a variety of reasons, including:

-There is no upper limit for ingesting folate found naturally in foods.
-However, there are tolerable upper intake levels for folate consumed from fortified foods and supplements:
+There can be too much of a good thing.
+While there is no upper limit for ingesting folate found naturally in foods, but there are recommended intake limits for folate consumed from fortified foods and supplements:

 |Age||Micrograms (mcg) per day|